-Summer Preschool Fridays on the Farm are designed for preschool through early elementary-aged children (though older siblings are welcome too).
-Program participants will engage in the same activities as children living on a 1900s farm, while learning what “Share the Harvest” means at Howell Farm today.
+Preschool Fridays on the Farm are a unique, one hour program designed for preschool through early elementary-aged children (though older siblings are welcome too).
+Children meet the animals and do the same activities as children living on a 1900s farm.
+They can asks questions and learn about the farm at their own pace.

 Children must be accompanied by an adult, and all participants age one year and older must have tickets.
 Programs begin promptly at 10 a.m., and are rain or shine except in cases of severe weather.
 Each session has a minimum of 5 participants; in the event that registration closes before we reach the minimum, farm staff will contact registrants to reschedule for another day.